tjohnston-softdev/aurion-assessment-2110/instructions.md

 #### Technical Requirements

 * There must be a way to supply the application with the input data via text file.
-* The application must execute.
+* The application must execute successfully.
 * You should provide sufficient evidence that your solution is complete by, as a minimum, indicating that it works correctly against the supplied test data.
-* The application built to solve the problem should be constructed using Typescript, and execute as a Node JS application.
+* The application built to solve the problem should be constructed using TypeScript, and execute as a Node JS application.
-* Provide a brief overview of the submission with guidance on how to execute the application, or execute the test suites that verify the logic.
+* Provide a brief overview of the submission with guidance on:
+	* How to execute the application.
+	* Execute the test suites that verify the logic.

 ---